yan-duarte/yan-duarte.github.io/_posts/2016-07-05-Assignment2.md

   - _Does the food consumption quantity has some relation with the incidence of breast cancer?_
   - _Does the Cholesterol in blood has some relation with the incidence of breast cancer?_

 After running the program, It was possible to observe that the consumption of sugar is considered desirable only in 20.9% of the countries of the dataset.
-Taking into account that this metric is based on the average of the desirable sugar ingest in grams per day of the woman (25g) and the man (36g) [[1]][ref1].
+Taking into account that this metric is based on the average of the desirable sugar ingest in grams per day of the woman (25g) and the man (36g) [[1]][ref1] and [[2]][ref2].

 To the food consumption data, I made the average of all countries consumption and compared each country consumption to this mean.
 55% of the countries stay under the average.

-At last, to range the total cholesterol in the blood of the countries I used as a base the metric of Mayo Clinic ([[2]][ref2] and [[3]][ref3]).
+At last, to range the total cholesterol in the blood of the countries I used as a base the metric of Mayo Clinic [[3]][ref3].
 In the dataset, none of the values exceeded to a high level of total cholesterol and almost 73% of the countries presented to be in the desirable level.

 ### Reference

 [[1]][ref1] Life by Daily Burn Are You Exceeding Your Daily Sugar Intake in Just One Meal INFOGRAPHIC.
 Visited 05 Jul 2016.
 URL: http://dailyburn.com/life/health/daily-sugar-intake-infographic/.

+[[2]][ref2] MD-Health How Many Grams of Sugar Per Day.
+Visited 06/07/2016.
+URL: http://www.md-health.com/How-Many-Grams-Of-Sugar-Per-Day.html.

-[[2]][ref2] Cholesterol Test - Procedure details.
+[[3]][ref3] Cholesterol Test - Procedure details.
 Visited 05 Jul 2016.
 URL: http://www.mayoclinic.org/tests-procedures/cholesterol-test/details/results/rsc-20169555.

-[[3]][ref3] MD-Health How Many Grams of Sugar Per Day.
-Visited 06/07/2016.
-URL: http://www.md-health.com/How-Many-Grams-Of-Sugar-Per-Day.html.

 ## **The results of the first program that demonstrates the frequency distributions were:**